A view north from the ridge overlooking Konold's Pond, October 2010. A small section of Konold's Pond is visible to the left.

 |The West River, south of Lake Bethany on the Regional Water Authority's property, provides a scenic view not far from West Rock.|

 - The Connecticut Forest and Park Association manages the 825 miles of Blue-Blazed Trails in Connecticut, including three trails at West Rock (the Regicides, Westville Feeder, and Sanford Feeder), and advocates for land preservation and conservation.
-The CFPA trail books, Connecticut Walk Book West and Connecticut Walk Book East, are excellent guides to the Blue-Blazed Trails.
+The CFPA trail book, The Connecticut Walk Book is the comprehensive guide to the Blue-Blazed Trails.
 The books may be purchased directly from CFPA or at bookstores and places that sell outdoors equipment.
-The West Rock trails are included the West book.
-When using these books be aware that in many locations, West Rock included, the Walk books only include information on the CFPA trails, so be sure to look up complete maps for those locations on the website of the organization that owns the property.
-The CFPA website: www.ctwoodlands.org
+CFPA website: www.ctwoodlands.org

 - The CFPA has an interactive map of all Blue Trails, which includes parking information.
 Be sure to click "Show Parking" in the upper right corner of the map.
 Website: http://www.ctwoodlands.org/blue-blazed-hiking-trails/blue-blazed-hiking-trails-interactive-map